Alsace: Struggle between France and united Germany

-Alsace–Lorraine was occupied by Germany in 1940 during the Second World War.
-Although it was never formally annexed, Alsace–Lorraine was incorporated into the Greater German Reich, which had been restructured into Reichsgaue.
-Alsace was merged with Baden, and Lorraine with the Saarland, to become part of a planned Westmark.
+Alsace–Lorraine was occupied by Germany in June 1940 during the Second World War.
+Although never formally annexed, Alsace and Lorraine were incorporated into the Greater German Reich.
+Each was placed under a Chief of Civil Administration (CdZ), who was the Nazi Party Gauleiter and Reichsstatthalter (Reich Governor) of the adjacent German territory.
+Alsace was administered as part of Gau Baden under Robert Heinrich Wagner and his deputy, Hermann Röhn.
+Lorraine was administered as part of the Gau Saarpfalz, (later Gau Westmark) under Josef Bürckel and his deputy, Ernst Ludwig Leyser.
 During the war, 130,000 young men from Alsace and Lorraine were conscripted into the German armies against their will (malgré-nous).
 There were some volunteers for the Waffen SS., although they were outnumbered by conscripts of the 1926–1927 classes.
 Thirty of said Waffen SS were involved in the Oradour-sur-Glane massacre (29 conscripts, one volunteer).
 A third of the malgré-nous perished on the Eastern front.
 In July 1944, 1500 malgré-nous were released from Soviet captivity and sent to Algiers, where they joined the Free French Forces.

 After World War II

 Today, the territory is in certain areas subject to some laws that are significantly different from the rest of France, which is known as the local law.

 In more recent years, the Alsatian language is again being promoted by local, national and European authorities as an element of the region's identity.
 Alsatian is taught in schools (but is not mandatory) as one of the regional languages of France.
 German is also taught as a foreign language in local kindergartens and schools.
 There is a growing network of schools proposing full immersion in Alsatian dialect and in Standard German, called ABCM-Zweisprachigkeit (ABCM -> French acronym for "Association for Bilingualism in the Classroom from Kindergarten onwards", Zweisprachigkeit -> German for "Bilingualism").
 However, the Constitution of France still requires that French be the only official language of the Republic.

 Alsatian was portrayed as a "Germanic" dialect not having standard German as its Dachsprache.
 French government institutions employ a variety of means to prevent the German-speaking Alsatians from publishing media in their native language.
 Until recently, this was even prohibited under penalty of law.
 Sports and youth news in particular are not allowed to be published in German.